nomic/api-stories/README.md

 * `$gt`, `$gte`, `$lt`, `$lte`
 * Check out [expector.js](https://github.com/nomic/api-driver/blob/master/lib/expector.js) to find all the special '$' keywords.

-### .until()
+#### .until([statusCode], [fn | jsonExpression], [millis])

-* .until(..., [millis]) works exactly like .expect(...), only it will repeat the previous api call *until* the stated condition is met, or give up after 10 seconds (not configurable yet) or the specified time.
+Works exactly like .expect(...), only it will repeat the previous api call *until* the stated condition is met, or give up after 10 seconds or the specified time.
 It's not recommended to specify millis, except when initially setting up the test.
-If you try to give up fast, you'll end up with intermittent test failures, which are the worst kind of failures.

-### .never()
+#### .never([statusCode], [fn | jsonExpression], [millis])

-* .never(..., [millis]) ensures that some expectation "never" comes to be, or at least doesn't happen for a while...
+Ensure that an expectation "never" comes to be, or at least doesn't happen for a while...
 By default it waits 10 seconds.
-(This can make testing take painfully long.
-Need to come up with a way to unblock future tests while leaving a never check active in the background.)
+(This can make testing take painfully long...
+Would be nice if never tests could run in the background and not block the next test, but this won't work if you are clearing your server state between tests.)